joemzhao/generative/README.md

-# QA
-2nd project at EPFL.
+miscs of experiments of gan project